-B12 doesn't come from soil.
+B12 doesn't come "from the soil."
 It comes from ruminant animals who manufacture it in one of their multiple stomachs.
 The best source of B12 was red meat from ruminants, something omnivores were eating less of in favour of "healthy" boneless, skinless chicken breast.

 Sweet potatoes do not have Vitamin A — they have Beta Carotene which must then be converted into Retinol by the human body.
 And conversion rates are vastly unpredictable (an understatement probably).
 True, useable, Vitamin A — Retinol, is only found in animal foods.

 There is no plant source of DHA and EPA, conversion rates from things like flax seed oil are, again, inadequate.
 Algae?
-No thank you, what an idiotic solution and a complete waste of time and money when you could just eat some salmon or brain.
+No thank you, what an idiotic solution and a complete waste of time and money when you could just eat some salmon or brain and get some real nutrition in the process.
 Human beings do not eat algae in nature and maybe there's a reason for that?
-Maybe we haven't studied this product long enough to bring it to the market place yet and tout it as a true vegan alternative?
+Maybe we haven't studied this product long enough to bring it to the marketplace yet and tout it as a true vegan alternative?